 I'd like to thank Brett Simpson for the inspiration to undertake the project and for play testing from the first draft.
+And I am indebted to Matt Fritz who provided my starting point.

 I'm grateful to my regular wargaming buddies - Adam Landa, Chris Harrod, and Jamie Wish - for play testing, and coping with the relatively frequent changes to the draft rules.